yiphei/yif-AI/learned_dropout/README.md

 Like every dropout implementation, the new $LearnedDropout$ module computes a dropout mask $M \in \\{0, 1\\}$ that is applied to the dropout input $X = \\{x_1, x_2, \ldots, x_n\\}$.
 The crux lies in the mask $M$'s computation.
 The canonical $Dropout$ module randomly generates the dropout mask $M$ from a Bernoulli distribution $M \sim \text{Bernoulli}(r)$, where $r$ is the dropout rate hyperparameter.
 To enable learning, $LearnedDropout$ needs to generate the mask in a fully differentiable way.
 Normally, differentiability comes at the cost of loosing the $\in \\{0, 1\\}$ guarantee in favor of $M \in \[0, 1\]$.
 However, the implementation presented below suffers no such fate.

-First, for a dropout to be highly variant to input $X$, it needs to leverage the dependencies between the input constituents $\\{x_i \mid x_i \in X\\}$ (i.e. across the T dimension).
+First, for a dropout to be highly variant to input $X$, it needs to leverage the causal dependencies between the input constituents $\\{x_i \mid x_i \in X\\}$ (i.e. across the T dimension).
 Therefore, a multi-headed attention operation is performed on the dropout input (without residual connection and other secondary operations).
 Stated more formally,

 $$
 \begin{aligned}